Models for agents

 Only inference models are accessible via agents; browse the current list in inference models.

-Agent keys expose the agent-compatible models from the LLMBase inference model
+Agent keys expose the current models supported by the Agent API.
+Retrieve that

 The response uses the OpenAI models.list() shape and includes LLMBase metadata